GraphQL

 Google Service Account

-A JSON Key File Path along with a Scope can be used to establish a connection.
+Use a JSON Key File Path along with a Scope to establish a connection.

 JWT

-A Jwt web token can be used to establish a connection.
-The token can be imported using the Import Claims From Existing JWT or manually entered using the provided table.
+Use a JWT (JSON Web Token) to establish a connection.
+You can import the token using the Import Claims From Existing JWT button or enter it manually in the provided table.

 Kerberos

-Users can choose to use their instance url along with their Domain, Username and Password to establish a connection.
+Use your instance URL along with your Domain, Username, and Password to establish a connection.

 None